SECEF/idmefv2-lib-examples/README.rst

 * Wait until the server is fully initialized
 * Spawn a client that sends an IDMEFv2 message using that transport
 * Make sure that the IDMEFv2 message was properly received by the server

+Alternatively, you can pass the name of a specific transport implementation (in lowercase) to only run the example associated with the given transport, e.g.

+..  sourcecode:: sh

+    make http

 Contributions
 =============